Why you need to write a cover letter? Isn't CV enough?

 A cover letter briefly explains only two key points: your strengths and how they can benefit the company.

 Follow these key points.
-Building on the information in your targeted resume, be as specific as you can about your achievements and skills and how they match the company's needs.
+Building on the information in your targeted CV, be as specific as you can about your achievements and skills and how they match the company's needs.

 Six Main Rules for Writing a Powerful Cover Letter